e271828e/Flight.jl/docs/notes/design/framework_spec.md

-  Suppressing those firings was rejected (row 67), on the [stage-on-interaction](#g-stage-on-interaction) lesson of [§9.7][s9-7] (widgets stage on edit or activation, never per render pass): insurance that masks invariant violations is anti-diagnostic.
+  Suppressing those firings was rejected (row 67), on the [stage-on-interaction](#g-stage-on-interaction) lesson of [§9.7][s9-7] (widgets stage on edit or activation, never per render pass): insurance that masks invariant violations is anti-diagnostic (row 26).
 The header records the *resolved pre-sequence* stores and slots ([§9.5][s9-5]), so replay re-executes [boundary](#g-boundary) zero from the same starting point and whatever fires at `t₀` fires again identically ([§10.7][s10-7]).
 The firings are recomputed,